MODULHAUS/magazine/readme.md

-#  transference

-"A magazine is a context of petards."

 ## What it is

 A single issuance of very noteworthy documentation and splendid things,  nearly all of which is the product of modular software and emerging technology.
 To be distributed in web, e-reader, and print.

-## goal of tranference
+## goal of this project

-To spread valuable information and insight for modular web development.
-And of course to advance art and science.
+To spread valuable information and insight for modular web architectures, and to advance art and science of software development.

 ### with content about